christinezxw/INFO6250/exams/exam02/questions.md

 ## Q3: What does it mean to "store your state in the DOM"?
 Why shouldn't you do this?
 It means to get the current app states from reading the DOM tree data rather than using variables/objects.
 We shouldn't do this because the screen output belongs to visual part, the way getting data from it might change as the display change.
 ## Q4: Explain the differences between a multiple-page-web application and single-page-web application.
 Be sure to fully demonstrate your understanding.
 A multiple-page-web application has several HTML pages.
-Different URL may lead to different pages load.
+Different URLs lead to different pages load.
 A single-page-web application has only one HTML page.
-Different URL updates the same page with different content with no page load.
+Different URLs update the same page with different content with no page load.
 ## Q5: What is Progressive Enhancement?
 What is the difference in an SPA that uses Progressive Enhancement compared to an SPA that doesn't use Progressive Enhancement?
 Progressive Enhancement is Taking a non-client-side JS web app and augmenting it with JS.
 An SPA that doesn't use Progressive Enhancement has to have all the logic written in client-side JS.
 Whereas an SPA that uses Progressive Enhancement can have logic on non-client-side to do some work for it, such as form validation and autocpmplete.